microsoft/QuantumLibraries/Samples/PhaseEstimation/README.md

 ### TODO ###

-- Currently all Q♯ code for this example is in the canon itself, due to multiproject restriction.
+- Currently all Q# code for this example is in the canon itself, due to multiproject restriction.
   Need to move code up into this project directly when that becomes possible.